maishakabir/maishakabir.github.io/_portfolio/project1.markdown

 How might we turn a "friend crush" into a real friendship?

 We came up with activities that would strengthen a relationship and tried to gamify the process of getting to know a person.
-We hypothesized that the phone case puzzle format would be effective because it would remind the users about the friendship every time they looked at their phone and motivate them to complete the activities (and complete the puzzle!).
+We hypothesized that the phone case puzzle format would be effective because it would remind the users about the friendship every time they looked at their phone and motivate them to complete the activities (and complete the case!).

 # Design